DM, MCh, PDCC Courses

 MCh Cardiovascular and Thoracic Surgery, Vascular Surgery, Neurosurgery.

-MS in General Surgery from an Indian University recognized by the Institute or Diplomate of the National Board in General Surgery or any other equivalent qualification approved by the Institute for this purpose from time to time.
+MS in General Surgery from an Indian University recognized by MCI or Diplomate of the National Board in General Surgery or any equivalent degree recognized by MCI for this purpose from time to time.

 MCh Neurosurgery (5-year course)

-MBBS from an Indian University recognized by the Institute and one year post-MBBS residency/Senior house surgency in General Surgery from a University/PG Institute/Teaching Hospital recognized by the MCI for general surgery post graduate training.
+MBBS from an Indian University recognized by MCI and one-year post-MBBS residency/Senior house surgency in General Surgery from a University/PG Institute/Teaching Hospital recognized by the MCI for general surgery post graduate training.

 Post-doctoral Certificate Courses: Cardiothoracic and Vascular Anaesthesia, Neuroanaesthesia, Cardiovascular Imaging and Vascular Interventional Radiology, Diagnostic Neuroradiology, Vascular Surgery.

-MD/MS Degree in Anaesthesia/Radiology/General Surgery, from an Indian University recognized by the Institute or DNB* (from MCI recognised Institute) in Anaesthesia/Radiology/General Surgery, or any other examination approved by the Institute for this purpose from time to time can apply in respective specialties.
+MD/MS Degree in Anaesthesia/Radiology/General Surgery, from an Indian University recognized by MCI or DNB in Anaesthesia/Radiology/General Surgery, or any equivalent degree recognized by MCI.

 UPPER AGE LIMIT